HL7/fhir-health-care-surveys-reporting-ig/input/pagecontent/spec.md

 * The BSA **SHALL** implement FhirPath expression processing to process the Health Care Surveys Knowledge Artifact actions.

-* The BSA **SHALL** use the default queries outlined by the Health Care Surveys Knowledge Artifact unless overridden by the healthcare organization.
+* The BSA **SHALL** use the default queries outlined by the Health Care Surveys Knowledge Artifact unless overridden by the health care organization.

-* The BSA **SHALL** ensure no duplicate reports are submitted for the same patient and encounter occurring within a healthcare organization.
+* The BSA **SHALL** ensure no duplicate reports are submitted for the same patient and encounter occurring within a health care organization.

 ###### Data API requirements